PhotonBursted/nu_plugin_vec/README.md

 A plugin for [Nushell](https://nushell.sh), a cross-platform shell and scripting language.
 This plugin adds support for vector operations.

-## Status

-The plugin is still under construction at the moment.
-Work is being done on getting the plugin stable and tested, before an eventual v1 release.

 ## Installation

 ### Cargo